-- If the subscriber signs up with a corporate email server, there could be an issue with their company's filter, firewall, or server.
-Test your forms with an external test account like Yahoo, Hotmail, Gmail, etc. If you get the confirmation email at those accounts as expected, it may be a corporate email server problem.
+- If the subscribed contact signs up with a corporate email server, there could be an issue with their company's filter, firewall, or server.
+Test your forms with an external test account like Yahoo, Hotmail, or Gmail.
+If you get the confirmation email at those accounts as expected, it may be a corporate email server problem.

 - When you send to an AOL, Yahoo, or Gmail account, give it more time.
-Some webmail programs delay delivery of bulk mail to your inbox by up to 24 hours.
+Some webmail programs delay delivery of bulk mail for up to 24 hours.

-- If your subscriber uses a Gmail account, there's a chance the confirmation email may be placed in Gmail's Promotions tab.
-Ask your subscribers to add you to their contacts list to ensure your future emails are placed in the Primary tab.
+- If your subscribed contact uses a Gmail account, there's a chance the confirmation email may be placed in Gmail's Promotions tab.
+Ask your subscribed contact to add you to their contacts list to ensure your future emails are placed in the Primary tab.

 - Your email could be caught in an aggressive spam filter.
-Ask the subscriber to check the junk folder.
+Ask the subscribed contact to check the junk folder.

 What email address do you use?

-MailChimp sends email on your behalf during the opt-in process, which could cause problems depending on how your email server is set up.
+Mailchimp sends an email on your behalf during the opt-in process, which could cause problems depending on how your email server is set up.

-- Spam filters sometimes block delivery of emails from new sources, or senders that aren't added to a white list as a trusted sender.
+- Spam filters sometimes block delivery of emails from new sources, or senders that aren't added to a allowlist (other providers may refer to it as "whitelist") as a trusted sender.

-- If it's an email server issue, try to whitelist MailChimp.
+- If it's an email server issue, ask your subscribed contact to allowlist Mailchimp.

 Is the signup form working as expected?